 The Cubitt Curatorial Fellowship –formerly Curatorial Bursary, now in its 11th edition- is a unique opportunity for research and curatorial experimentation in the field of visual arts, based on an 18-month residency, the only such scheme in the UK and one of very few in the world.
 Since its inception in 2000, it has pioneered an individual model and developed into a major platform for curatorial development, leading Cubitt’s reputation as an experimental, artist-led institution for nurturing, showcasing and reimagining emerging practice.

 The Fellowship provides an opportunity for learning and for professional development; the Fellow crucially delivers an individual perspective through a curatorial programme that sits in-between the artist-led and the institutional.
 This includes an initial 3-month research and fundraising period, followed by 15 months of programming.
 Responding to the challenges and requirements of a small, independent organisation active on the London and international scene for the past 25 years, the Fellow significantly contributes to its growth and long-term vision while furthering its legacy and institutional mission.
 Along with artistic freedom, the Fellowship allows to practice all aspects of exhibition making, from fundraising to actual delivery, within the collaborative and hands-on approach of Cubitt as an artist-led cooperative.

-Helen Nisbet is the current Cubitt Curatorial Fellow; her Fellowship begins in January 2017 and a new exhibition programme running from April 2017 to June 2018.
+Helen Nisbet is the current Cubitt Curatorial Fellow; her Fellowship begins her research period in January 2017 and a new exhibition programme running from April 2017 to June 2018.
 The Cubitt Curatorial Fellowship has been supported by Outset Contemporary Art Fund since 2010- providing a more accessible and substantial opportunity within the sector.